Blendify/blender-manual/blender_docs/manual/game_engine/introduction.rst

 Introduction
 ************

-The Blender Game Engine (BGE) is Blender's tool for real time projects, from architectural visualizations and simulations to games.
+The Blender Game Engine (BGE) is Blender's tool for real-time projects, from architectural visualizations and simulations to games.

 A word of warning,